 Successful Storage Strategies

 Likewise, there are myriad ways to organize your inventory based on your needs and which models work best for your operations.
-Here are four of the most frequently employed techniques in fulfillment centers:
+Here are four of the most frequently employed techniques in pick and pack fulfillment centers:

 - Like with like: In this model, items are stored according to their type.
 For example, umbrellas of different colors and sizes are grouped on the same shelf.
 Although this may seem intuitive, it can introduce problems because it increases the chances of the wrong item being picked by accident.